Senior Disease Coordinator, TB, AT the Global Fund to fight aids, tuberculosis and malaria

-HIV and Infectious Diseases HIV is a virus that compromises the body’s immune system, allowing other infections to take root.
+HIV is a virus that compromises the body’s immune system, allowing other infections to take root.
 To control HIV, we must control infections affecting people with the virus.

 The biggest of these infections is TB, which is the leading killer for people with HIV.
 According to the World Health Organization (WHO), up to 70% of people with TB in some countries test positive for HIV.
 Recognising the need to have a patient-centered approach for people who have TB and HIV, the Global Fund supports countries with high TB/HIV to provide comprehensive services to co-infected patients